nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### About GREWZ
 Tired of opening multiple applications for your teaching needs?
 Look no further!

 GREWZ is your all-in-one **address book desktop application designed for university teaching assistants** to manage their personal homework and their students.
-It manages attendance of your students, organises your contacts and keeps track of your own homework!
+It manages your personal tasks and attendance of your students!

 GREWZ boasts a timeless, compartmentalised Graphical User Interface(GUI) while utilising a clean Command Line Interface(CLI) - this means that the faster you can type, the faster you can get your work done.